How do credit card numbers get stolen?

 What to do if your credit card information is stolen

-- Contact your credit card issuer: If you suspect you are a victim of fraud, you should contact your card issuer to report it immediately.
+- Contact your credit card issuer: If you suspect you are a victim of fraud, you should contact your card issuer to report it.
 You can contact your card issuer via the phone number on the back of the card or the issuer website's live-agent chat feature.
 Card issuer typically have zero liability protection against unauthorized purchases.
 But reporting credit card fraud through the proper channels is just the first step.

 - Freeze your card account: You'll want to consider putting a freeze on your account right away.
 You can do this by calling your card issuer and requesting it, or using the issuer's banking app to initiate the freeze.
 Freezing your credit card will temporarily prevent purchases from being made with your credit card number.